 To get over the line England had to dig deep but that’s exactly what they did do.
-They once again proved why they sit perched on the top-step.
+They once again proved why they sit perched on the top step.
 There was a six-hour rain delay, leaving fans and commentators back home furious.
 This meant that the match was reduced to 21 overs per side, not ideal.
 However, England made it pay thanks to another big performance from their captain.
-Morgan smashed 58 not out and, in the end, that proved to be the major difference.
+Morgan smashed 58 not out and, in the end, that proved to be a major difference.

 What We Can Expect from Day Four

 Bookies have seen enough and any value that was available on England winning either the series outright or the 4th ODI has been well and truly eaten up.
 The tiny cracks that seem to appear in that abandoned 1st ODI were greatly exaggerated.
 As the series has progressed, the tourists have grown in confidence, dealt admirably with difficult conditions and handed out a cricketing lesson to their hosts.

 There was nothing that Sri Lanka could do; they have been mastered by a far superior team and one playing well together and looking like they are thoroughly enjoying their cricket.
 No one would’ve blamed the players for letting frustrations get the better of them during Wednesday’s marathon delay.
 However, it seemed to make them stronger.